olleolleolle/http_stub/README.md

 In comparison ```http_stub```:
 * Has the concept of scenarios that allow on-the-fly changes to responses.
 This aids automated testing, exploratory testing and demonstrations.
 * Supports a wider range of matching rules and can match requests against JSON schemas.
+* Supports references to request headers and parameters in responses.
 * Supports multi-part file responses.
 * Allows a match to trigger the registration of other ```stubs``` to simulate state changes in the provider.
 * Has diagnostic pages to interrogate the state of the stub, trace requests to responses, and activate scenarios on-the-fly.